nguyenlong-github/java-senmon-lessons/README.md

-Here is a draft for your README in English:

----

 # Java Exercises Repository

 This repository contains the Java exercises I completed during my studies at Senmon School.
 The exercises cover various topics and concepts in Java programming, including object-oriented programming, data structures, algorithms, and more.